 The first three cards on the list are the personal Southwest credit cards — the Southwest Plus card, the Southwest Premier card and the Southwest Priority card.
 All three of these cards currently come with the same offer, allowing you to earn more than two-third of the qualifying points needed to earn the pass.

-But, if you don’t want to worry about earning the additional points needed, you can combine the personal card with either of the two Southwest business credit cards.
+But, if you don’t want to worry about as many additional points, you can combine the personal card with either of the two Southwest business credit cards.
 While Chase won’t allow you to have two Southwest personal cards open at the same time, this doesn’t apply to the business cards.

 For example, if you apply for the Southwest Rapid Rewards Priority Credit Card and Southwest® Rapid Rewards® Premier Business Credit Card, you’ll earn the Companion Pass almost immediately after meeting the minimum spend threshold on both cards.
-With the 85,000 points earned on the Southwest Priority and 60,000 points earned on the Southwest Premier Business, you’ll end up with 145,000 qualifying points — well past the 135,000 qualifying points needed.
+With the 40,000 points earned on the Southwest Priority and 60,000 points earned on the Southwest Premier Business, you’ll end up with 100,000 qualifying points — leaving you with not many more points needed to earn the pass.
 Just make sure to time your applications and spend threshold correctly to ensure that all points post in the same calendar year.

 Which Southwest credit card should you get?